Alexis-Bll/network-lab-portfolio/enterprise-network-lab/labs/05-access-control-lists.md

 - traffic is filtered as soon as it enters the router
 - unnecessary traffic is stopped before it crosses the WAN
-- this follows the best practice of placing extended ACLs close to the source
+- this follows the best practice of placing extended ACLs close to the source This ensures that only valid traffic is forwarded into the enterprise network, improving both performance and security.

 ---